How Do Rubber Pipe Supports Stand Up in Extreme Heat?...Read More

 Before you begin cleaning, ensure that you protect all the areas where water could enter such as low curbs and base flashing.

 Cleaning should be a regular part of the preventive maintenance plan.
 Keeping the TPO roof clean will help keep the energy savings within the structure by continuing to reflect away sunlight and keep the building cool in the warm months.
 It will also prevent the growth of mold & mildew.
-Lastly, it will help reduce the any damage from chemical contaminants that may compromise the membranes ability to perform.
+Lastly, it will help reduce any damage from chemical contaminants that may compromise the membranes ability to perform.

 1. Once your prep work is finished, start by using a low pressure power washer to rinse off any surface layer dust and debris.
 NOTE: Choose a pressure washer of 2,000 PSI or under.